moralss/moralss.github.io/_posts/2018-02-15-FindLongestWord.md

 }

 When i was writing the algorithm i decided to take the string that was passed in as an argument and convert it into an array.
 What i battled with the most was sorting the array by the length of the words in the array.
 So i searched it up on StackOverFlow .
-After getting a way to sort the array , i them returned the first element in the array ;
+After getting a way to sort the array , i them returned the first element in the array.

 ## conclusion